TheDeathlyCow/frostiful/wiki/docs/config.md

 This config contains all of the values associated with environmental temperature changes and effects.

-* :star: Do dry biome night freezing `doDryBiomeNightFreezing`: Whether dry biomes, like deserts, should be cold at night.
-* Night time temperature shift `nightTemperatureShift`: Ambient temperature per tick shift in dark areas of cold or cool biomes. *This will also apply in dark places during the day.*
-* :star: Cold biome base temperature change `coldBiomeTemperatureChange`: The base ambient temperature change per tick of snowy biomes that are not freezing.
-See [Temperature System](./Temperature-System).
-* :star: Freezing biome base temperature change `freezingBiomeTemperatureChange`: The base ambient temperature change per tick of freezing biomes.
-See [Temperature System](./Temperature-System).
 * Rain wetness increase per tick `rainWetnessIncrease`: How many points to increase wetness by each tick when in the rain.
 * Touching water wetness increase per tick `touchingWaterWetnessIncrease`: How many points to increase wetness by each tick when touching, but not submerged in, water.
-* Dry rate `dryRate`: How many points of wetness to remove each tick when not touching water in any way.
 * On fire dry rate `onFireDryDate`: How many points of wetness to remove each tick when on fire.
 * On fire warm rate `onFireWarmRate`: The amount of temperature per tick that should be added from entities that are on fire.
 * Powder snow freeze rate `powderSnowFreezeRate`: The per-tick temperature reduction of entities submerged in Powder Snow.